This post was originally published May 27, 2020 and extensively updated

 When you earn a high income, you tend to pay a higher percentage of taxes than average earners.
 There are exceptions, of course, but in general, people who earn more pay more.
 And, if you're a high earner, you might think you have no choice -- that you must resign yourself to bearing a high tax burden.
 But is that really the case?

-The short answer is no. At Cook Martin Poulson, we spend a lot of time talking about tax planning with our clients, including those who have sizable incomes.
+The short answer is no. At Cook Martin Poulson, we spend a lot of time discussing and working on proactive tax planning with our clients, including those who have sizable incomes.
 In fact, one of the most common questions we hear is this:

 What’s the best way to reduce taxable income?